cupidthecat/cupid-os/README.md

 The goal of cupid-os is to create an accessible, well-documented operating system that serves as both a learning platform and a foundation for experimental OS concepts.
 Drawing inspiration from TempleOS, OsakaOS, and classic game systems, it focuses on combining technical excellence with an engaging user experience.

+## Philosophy
+cupid-os embraces a philosophy of complete user empowerment and transparency, inspired by TempleOS.
+Like TempleOS, cupid-os gives users full, unrestricted access to the entire system:

+- No security boundaries or privilege levels - all code runs in ring 0
+- Direct hardware access from user programs
+- Full memory access with no virtual memory restrictions
+- Complete visibility into and control over all system internals
+- No artificial limitations or "protections" getting in the way

+The goal is to create a pure, simple environment where users have complete freedom to explore, experiment, and truly understand how their computer works at the lowest level.
+While this approach sacrifices security and isolation, it maximizes learning potential and enables direct hardware manipulation that modern OSes restrict.

+This design choice reflects our belief that users should be trusted and empowered rather than constrained.
+For educational and experimental purposes, having full access to bare metal is invaluable.

 ## Structure
 - `boot/` - Bootloader code (16-bit to 32-bit mode transition)
   - `boot.asm` - Main bootloader implementation